A Registered Retirement Savings Plan (RRSP) is an investment account designed to help you save and invest for your retirement.

 If you are a self-directed investor who is comfortable with managing your own portfolio, you can purchase ETFs using a discount broker.
 Examples in Canada include:

 Wealthsimple Trade: You can purchase ETFs and stocks and enjoy $0 trading commissions.
-They also offer a $25 cash bonus when you open an account here.
-You can start with as little as $100.
+They also offer a $50 cash bonus when you open an account and trade as little as $150 in stocks or ETFs.

 Learn more about their offerings in this Wealthsimple Trade review.